We’re committed to evaluating our impact on Colorado’s health system.

 We work on complex issues that take a long time to solve.
-We have a steadfast commitment to evaluating the effectiveness of our work so we can adjust over time.
+We have a steadfast commitment to evaluating the impact and effectiveness of our work so we can adjust over time.
 Every three years, we develop a comprehensive strategic framework and underlying theory of change (PDF) that guides our work and priorities.
 This work is expected to evolve, so it is important that we continue to revisit underlying assumptions, how partners may have shifted their focus, or if new scenarios have emerged.
 It is important that we evaluate our progress so that we can best respond to this ever changing context.

-By 2023, people who experience preventable health disparities due to historic and systemic injustices have access to timely, high-quality, and affordable health care services that meet their needs.
+People who experience preventable health disparities due to historic and systemic injustices have access to timely, high-quality, and affordable health care services that meet their needs.

 To that end, we are working to ensure: